-- Remove door by undoing the two lower fixing screws and lifting door off the two upper hinge brackets. - Disconnect the two push on electrical connections from the overheat thermostat terminals. - Remove the nut securing the overheat thermostat to its mounting bracket. - Noting the route taken by the capillary, remove split pin retaining the thermostat bulb and withdraw bulb from its pocket.
-Remove the split grommet in the base of the boiler, feed the thermostat capillary and bulb through the hole. - 8.
-Replacement is the reverse of removal.
+- 4. Remove door by undoing the two lower fixing screws and lifting door off the two upper hinge brackets. - Disconnect the two push on electrical connections from the overheat thermostat terminals. - Remove the nut securing the overheat thermostat to its mounting bracket. - Noting the route taken by the capillary, loosen the plastic screw retaining the thermostat bulb and withdraw bulb from its pocket.
+Remove the split grommet in the base of the boiler, feed the thermostat capillary and bulb through the hole. - Replacement is the reverse of removal.
 Ensure the rubber grommet in the base of the boiler makes a good seal around the capillary.
 Ensure that the capillary is secure in the clips provided.
-Refer to FIG. 2.
-The bulb of the new thermostat should be coated with heat conducting paste. - Follow the full commissioning procedure as detailed in the COMMISSIONING section of these instructions.
+Refer to FIG. 21. - Follow the full commissioning procedure as detailed in the COMMISSIONING section of these instructions.
 Page 18.